shift-left-test/hosta/README.md

-# Hosta
+# hosta

 > Host based test automation for C/C++

 ## About

-Hosta is a comprehensive solution for building and executing unit tests for C/C++ programs using the host build toolchain.
+`hosta` is a comprehensive solution for building and executing unit tests for C/C++ programs using the host build toolchain.
 It leverages CMake scripts to facilitate the creation of test programs and their execution on the host platform via CTest, even within a cross-build toolchain environment.

 ## Features